 Other collaborators featured on various prior (or perhaps future) recordings are: dj:Kable, Private Asylum, Audiodef, Luke James/Spaz, Post Modernist Music (PMM), Jon Larson, Steve Lee of Essell, Tim Dwyer of Full Source, Matt Nolan, Joey Muniz/The Bedroom Rockers, Mike Stone of Future Renaissance, and Joe of Sensory Deprivation X. During FAWM she collaborated with rapper G Slade, pianist Nadia Cripps, and Psy-T. Interviews include Echo Hall Studios, Motivational Radio (coming soon), and Whohub (coming soon).
 XEW has also contributed to a songwriting publication, been quoted in a workshop presentation at SXSW, and was an Artist Launch reviewer.

 Her 2009 release with The Lounge Lovers, Post Modernist Music and Private Asylum takes a more organic jazzy direction and is the fullest statement (yet) of the diversity of sound, style and feeling XEW strives for.
-Several new projects are in progress, including In the Nude (a covers/acappella project) and a new as yet untitled concept project currently being written to be released in 2011.
+Several new projects are in progress, including In the Nude (a covers/acappella project) and a new as yet untitled concept project currently being written for future release.